 Am I required to join AMA if I join MAG?

 No, MAG and the American Medical Association (AMA) are separate organizations – but MAG’s House of Delegates does elect Georgia’s AMA Delegation and MAG does encourage its members to join AMA.

 Are MAG and MagMutual the same?

-No. MAG is a physicians’ advocacy organization, while MagMutual is one of the largest medical malpractice insurers in the Southeast U.S. MAG does not own MagMutual, but the two do share a 30-year history – and MagMutual is one of MAG’s endorsed vendors.
+No. MAG is a physicians’ advocacy organization, while MagMutual is one of the largest medical malpractice insurers in the Southeast U.S. MAG does not own MagMutual, but the two do share a long history – and MAG endorses MagMutual.

-How do I get a medical license in Georgia?
+How can I get a medical license in Georgia?

 Can I join more than one state medical association?

-A physician can join MAG as long as they have a current Georgia medical license and meet the basic rules of membership.
-According to MAG’s bylaws, an “active” member must have a medical degree and be licensed to practice medicine in Georgia or be employed as an intern, resident or fellow in a hospital or institution whose internship, residency or fellowship program is approved by the Georgia Composite Medical Board or any predecessor or successor body authorized to license Doctor of Medicine or be employed as a commissioned medical officer in any of the armed forces of the U.S. or in the U.S. Public Health Service, Department of Veterans Affairs and the Indian Health Service.
+A physician can join MAG as long as they have a Georgia medical license and meet the basic rules of membership.
+According to MAG’s bylaws, an “active” member must have a medical degree and be licensed to practice medicine in Georgia or be employed as an intern, resident or fellow in a hospital or institution whose internship, residency or fellowship program is approved by the Georgia Composite Medical Board or any predecessor or successor body authorized to license a doctor of medicine or be employed as a commissioned medical officer in any of the armed forces of the U.S. or in the U.S. Public Health Service, the Department of Veterans Affairs or the Indian Health Service.